People

 Trade Marks & Passing Off

-Asian Business Publications Ltd v British Asian Achievers Awards Ltd [2019] EWHC 1094 (IPEC) – Tim acted for the defendant in respect of a claim for passing where there was alleged that the addition of the word “British” to name of its awards event did not sufficiently distinguish it from awards operated by the Claimant to avoid a misrepresentation arising.
+Asian Business Publications Ltd v British Asian Achievers Awards Ltd [2019] EWHC 1094 (IPEC) – Tim acted for the defendant in respect of a claim for passing off where it was alleged that the addition of the word “British” to name of the defendant’s awards event did not sufficiently distinguish it from an awards event operated by the Claimant, so as to avoid a misrepresentation arising sufficient to support a claim in passing off.

 Grenade (UK) Ltd v Grenade Energy Ltd & Anr [2016] EWHC 877 (IPEC) – represented the Defendants at the Claimant’s application for summary judgment for passing off & trade mark infringement